unisonweb/unison/development.markdown

 nix develop
 ```

+Note that `nix develop` will fail for some reason, if you have any local haskell dependencies that are not known to `git`.

 #### Get into a development environment for building with cabal
 This gets you into a development environment with the preferred
 versions of the compiler and other development tools.
 Additionally,